Using Jenkins agents

 Go to

-option in main menu; -
+Manage Jenkinsoption in main menu; -

 Go to

-Manage Nodes and clouds
+Manage Nodes and cloudsitem;

 Go to

-option in side menu; -
+New Nodeoption in side menu; -

 Fill the Node/agent name and select the type; (e.g. Name: agent1, Type: Permanent Agent)